True crime books take me forever!

 From the parking lot, that same afternoon, we took our new addition to a pet store where we stocked up on all the trappings, from food, a collar – a very small collar – a leash, to a crate and a book on schnauzers.
 Then, we brought him home.
 I guess it must have been about two hours later when whatever drugs the lady missing teeth gave him wore off.
 Suddenly, our mild-mannered Clark Kent of a dog had Superman delusions.
 He tore around the yard, gnashing his teeth and trying to bite us when we tried to pet him, and I wondered: Did I really need a dog?

 That was the beginning of our odyssey.
-Empty nesters, my husband and I took our parenting seriously.
+My husband and I took our parenting seriously.

 That first afternoon, we introduced Max to our backyard.
 We live in Houston, and we have a swimming pool, so we were understandably concerned about drowning.
 My husband got in the pool, and I handed him Max, and an hour disappeared while we tried to teach the little guy how to find the steps and get out of the water.
 It said in our newly purchased book that schnauzers love the water, so we assumed Max would be a great swimmer.
 Gently, I dropped him into the water.
 My husband aimed Max at the stairs and let go, but the dog threw a U-turn and paddled back to my husband.
 After countless attempts, we gave up.
 We’d try often over the years to get Max to swim.
 It never worked.
 The book was wrong.
 Schnauzers might like swimming, but Max had no use for it.